Transformer-Empowered Actor-Critic Reinforcement Learning for Sequence-Aware Service Function Chain Partitioning: Experimental Setup

 \section{Experimental Setup}

 To evaluate the effectiveness of the proposed framework, we conduct a comprehensive performance assessment.
-This section is structured into three parts: ($i$) the evaluation scenario, which provides details about the simulation environment; ($ii$) the comparison algorithms, including state-of-the-art (meta-)heuristic and DRL-based approaches; ($iii$) the experimental setup for the algorithms.
+This section is structured into three parts: ($i$) the evaluation scenario, which provides details about the simulation environment; ($ii$) the comparison algorithms, including SoTA (meta-)heuristic and DRL-based approaches; ($iii$) the configurations of hyper-parameters for the algorithms.